MartinRovang/nnUNet_MedSeg/README.md

 **Note 1**: The new dataset must include the same images as the original model, supplemented with completely new data.

+⚠️ ##Important Note
+Please be aware that in every mentioned directory, all data will be completly deleted.
+Only the files in the output sections of each directory will be retained.

 ## Docker Image Directory

 This directory contains a Docker image designed to consolidate the necessary software tools for this script.
 Once loaded onto the user's system, it streamlines the entire process.

 <img src="pictures/folders_train_predictV3.drawio.png" width="500"  />